rism-digital/verovio-reference-book/_book/02-first-steps/03-layout-options.md

 ### Passing options to Verovio

 Passing options to Verovio is as easy as creating a set of key and value pairs, and using the `setOptions` method on the toolkit.
-To scale the output we will use the `scale` option.
+To scale the output we will use the `scale` option given as percentage of the normal (100) output.
 Add the following to your page, after we have instantiated the toolkit but before we render the data:

 ```js
 tk.setOptions({